ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

  tsum :: Strict (Tree Int) -> Int tsum (Force Leaf)           = 0
  tsum (Force (Branch l x r)) = tsum l + x + tsum r

+NB: Since ``Force`` is strict in its argument, it will always carry a tagged pointer.

 Note that this particular example would be less of an issue if we had strictness analysis and worker/wrapper transformation work for sum types: The